 Mobile phones and computers

 You can use your phone and laptop.
 However, please consider the privacy of other patients.
-On the open module, there are certain phone times that we want patients to keep.
+On the addiction care, there are certain phone times that we want patients to keep.

 Money and valuables